BAJAJ FINSERV DIRECT LIMITED

 5. Bank Account Statement

-A bank account statement from the LLP’s registered bank account is needed to verify financial transactions and establish the LLP’s financial credibility.
+A bank account statement from the LLP’s registered bank account is required.
+DPs collect this for verification purposes.

 6. Documents for Authorised Signatories

 In the case of the LLP’s authorised signatories, documents such as their PAN card, identity proof, and address proof are required.
-This ensures that the person acting on behalf of the LLP is authorised to handle the Demat account.
+This helps verify that the individual acting on behalf of the LLP is authorised to handle the account.

 Common Challenges in Opening a Demat Account for an LLP